Pediatric Inpatient Care

-These units play a pivotal role in the success of our renowned programs in areas such as neurosciences, trauma, pulmonary and transplantation.
+These units play a pivotal role in the success of our renowned programs in areas such as neurosciences, heart, general surgery, orthopedics, trauma, pulmonary and transplantation.
 The Children's Center and the Roger & Debbie Clemens Pediatric Wing are designed for children who require hospitalization but whose conditions are not life-threatening.

-Our 20-bed Pediatric Intensive Care Unit (PICU) provides critical care to traumatically injured and critically ill pediatric patients from birth to 16 years of age.
-Children's PICU is one of only three pediatric intensive care units serving the Houston area.
+Our 30-bed Pediatric Intensive Care Unit (PICU) is a multidisciplinary unit that provides critical care to traumatically injured and critically ill kids including infants, children and adolescents.
+Our PICU is one of only three pediatric intensive care units serving the Greater Houston area.

-Special services include care following kidney and liver transplantation and extracorporeal membrane oxygenation (ECMO).
+Special services include, but not limited to, care following kidney and liver transplantation and extracorporeal membrane oxygenation (ECMO).
 The PICU is equipped with isolation rooms, a burn tub room and a private family conference room.

 Pediatric specialties include cardiology, neurology, infectious diseases, endocrinology, hematology and psychiatry.
-Pediatric surgery specialties include general, trauma, neurology, plastic, transplant and otolaryngology.
+Pediatric surgery specialties include general, trauma, cardiovascular, neurosurgical, otolaryngology, plastic, and transplant.

 The PICU Staff

 The Pediatric Intensive Care Unit is a major referral center for pediatric trauma.
-The staff is skilled in the care of children with traumatic injuries, respiratory problems, infectious diseases, burns, liver disease and cardiac disease, as well as postoperative care for children who have had heart, neuro- and general surgery.
+The many physicians, nurses and allied medical care professional are skilled in the care of children with traumatic injuries, respiratory problems, infectious diseases, burns, liver disease and cardiac disease, as well as postoperative care for children who have had heart, neuro- and general surgery.

 Our nurses are required to become certified in Pediatric Advanced Life Support (PALS) within 18 months of their date of hire.
 Many of our nurses attend the Houston Area Collaborative Critical Care Program for pediatric nurses.